Fork-on-the-Table-Collective/upload-to-download-from-gdrive/README.md

 ### `target`
 Required: **YES**
-The local path to the file or folder you want to upload.
+The glob pattern for the file(s) to upload.
->If the path to a folder is given, it will be zipped before upload.
+>If multiple files are matched, they will be zipped before upload.

 ### `name`
 Required: **NO**